 March is one of my favorite months.
 Not only because you get a slight glimmer of hope from the 40 degree weather in Chicago and that winter is almost over, but that it’s MARCH MADNESS!
 Man do I love college sports, and especially college basketball when it’s tournament time.
 I always have a few fellas over and we eat and watch basketball all day long, it’s a grown man’s bliss!
 When having buddies over to eat and watch games, I always try different things because why not?
 Sure there are the staples of wings, nachos and pizza, but I always like to make something a little bit different.

-I know what you’re thinking, meatballs are not anything different from the norm, but I guarantee my Asian Meatballs with Sweet Soy sauce are.
+I know what you’re thinking, meatballs are not anything different from the norm, but I guarantee my Asian Meatballs are.
 Even I was shocked when I took my first bite.
 The explosion of umami flavors literally made my mouth feel like the Garden of Eden, it was DELICIOUS!
 The perfect combo of onion, garlic, ginger, soy, shiitake and spice left nothing more to be desired, period!

 In addition to the meatballs being delicious, they were actually pretty easy to make.
 Simply remove the stems of the shiitake mushrooms and add them to a food processor along with some fresh ginger, sweet onion and garlic cloves and pulse until it becomes almost like a paste.
 The shiitake mushrooms will act as an excellent filler for both flavor and moistness for the meatballs.
 If you’ve seen any of my other meatball recipes you’ll notice that I add soaked bread to my recipe to ensure they are moist, well the shiitake’s do that very same thing only with more delicious flavor.
 If you wanted to explore a little, you could add in some oyster mushrooms for an even more delicious flavor!